Hello World! (composition)

-"Hello World!" is a piece of contemporary classical music for clarinet-violin-piano trio composed by Iamus Computer in September 2011.
+"Hello World!" is a piece of contemporary classical music for clarinet-violin-piano trio produced by the Iamus computer in September 2011.
 It is arguably the first full-scale work entirely composed by a computer without any human intervention and automatically written in a fully-fledged score using conventional musical notation.
 Iamus generates music scores in PDF and the MusicXML format that can be imported in professional editors such as Sibelius and Finale.

 Title

 The title makes reference to the computer program Hello World, which is traditionally used to teach the most essential aspects in a programming language.

 Dedication

 The composition is dedicated to the memory of Raymond Scott, an electronic music pioneer and inventor of the Electronium.

 Premiere

 "Hello World!" was given its premiere performance on October 15, 2011, by Trio Energio at the Keroxen music festival in Santa Cruz de Tenerife, Spain.
 The performers were Cristo Barrios (clarinet), Cecilia Bercovich (violin), and Gustavo Díaz-Jerez (piano).